jsdelivrbot/The-Solar-System/README.md

 1. Add a ellipical orbit depicting equal areas covered by an orbiting planet anywhere in aphelion and perihelion.
 Between page 11-12.
 2. Add tilt to Earth's rotational axis and depict seasons.
 Between page 14-15.
 3. Add an experiment to show differential fluid flow of Sun.
 Between page 24-25.
+4. Add switch to toggle synchronous and asynchronous rotation of Moon.
+Page 30-31.
+5. Demonstrate morning/evening star situations relative to Earth.
+Page 38-39.
+6. Demonstrate the gap between Mars and Jupiter.
+Page 51-52.

 ## Contributing